 Section 2: Communication & Contact Details

 The following details will not be changed without the consent of all Project Participants, to be demonstrated in writing through an amended Cover Letter.
+All original Project Participants must act as Signatories below to confirm they approve of the amendments.

-1. Project Representative (if not the Project Developer):
+Check if this Cover Letter is an amended version and complete the table below showing the original details